tobiaducoli/dncs-lab/README.md

 # Virtual LANs, aka VLANs

-As it's possible to notice from the map above, due the fact that host-1-a and host-1-b are (hypothetically) on the same collision area, we decided to define to different VLANs for host-1-a and host-1-b.
+As it's possible to notice from the map above, due the fact that host-1-a and host-1-b are (hypothetically) on the same collision domain, we decided to define to different VLANs for host-1-a and host-1-b.
 The main advantage of this choice is that the use of VLANs allows to separate, to split the "left" region of our topology(the one containing host-1-a, host-1-b, switch and router-1) in two different virtual subnets, each of them with its own collision domain, without adding another router.
 Another reason for using VLANs is the fact that, in our assignment, both host-1-a and host-1-b had to be able to reach a webpage hosted on a webserver